LEARNAcademy/syllabus/Rails-M/05rails_generate_resource.md

 At this point I can run the server and visit '`/guitars`'.
 But it's not very interesting because I don't have any data in my tables yet.

-Since my guitar model is set up though, I hop into the `rails console` and one:
+Since my guitar model is set up though, I can hop into the `rails console` and add one:

 ```ruby
 Guitar.create(strings: 7, manufacturer: 'Ibanez', model: 'RG Premium', color: 'Twilight Black')